Mouniiira/Portfolio-website/README.md

 # ╰┈➤ Portfolio Website
 ▶︎ • ၊ ၊ | | ၊ | ။ | | | | ။‌‌ ၊ |  | ၊ ၊ ၊ • 0:10

-A y2k-computer inspired interface to showcase my work.
+A 90's/Y2K-computer inspired interface to showcase my work.

 ## ✦ Features
-- HTML
+- A section introducing myself
-- CSS
+- A showcase of some projects I've built
-- JS
+- Contact page

 ## ☁︎ The process
 **Research & inspiration**